Vancouver-KDD/book-study/06-system-design-interview/05-design-consistent-hashing/Dave/dave-ch05-design-consistent-hashing.md

 ### Two issues in the basic approach
 ```
-The consistent hashing algorithm was introduced by Karger et al. at MIT [1].
+The consistent hashing algorithm was introduced by Karger et al. at MIT.
 The basic steps are:
   • Map servers and keys onto the ring using a uniformly distributed hash function.
-  • To find out which server a key is mapped to, go clockwise from the key position until the first server on the ring is found.
+  • To find out which server a key is mapped to, go clockwise from the key position
+      until the first server on the ring is found.
 ```
-Two problems are identified with this approach.
+🔥 Two identified problems
 ```
+👿First,
-First, it is impossible to keep the same size of partitions on the ring for all servers considering a server can be added or removed.
+   it is impossible to keep the same size of partitions on the ring for all servers considering a server can be added or removed.
    A partition is the hash space between adjacent servers.
    It is possible that the size of the partitions on the ring assigned to each server is very small or fairly large.
-   In Figure 5-10, if s1 is removed, s2’s partition (highlighted with the bidirectional arrows) is twice as large as s0 and s3’s partition.
+   In Figure 5-10,
+    if s1 is removed, s2’s partition (highlighted with the bidirectional arrows) is twice as large as s0 and s3’s partition.
 ```
 ![fg5-10](Image/fg5-10.jpg)
 ```
-Second, it is possible to have a non-uniform key distribution on the ring.
+👿Second, it is possible to have a non-uniform key distribution on the ring.
   For instance, if servers are mapped to positions listed in Figure 5-11, most of the keys are stored on server 2.
   However, server 1 and server 3 have no data.
 ```